A stochastic Burgers equation from a class of microscopic interactions: Introduction

-We note the current article is an evolution of the arXiv paper \cite{GJ6}, encompassing the work there on a type of exclusion model starting from a Bernoulli product invariant measure and a model specific Boltzmann-Gibbs principle.
+We note the current article is an evolution of the arXiv paper \cite {GJ6}, encompassing the work there on a type of exclusion model starting from a Bernoulli product invariant measure and a model specific Boltzmann--Gibbs principle.
 See also \cite{Assing} for a different type of resolvent method specific to simple exclusion.
 In this context, the current article is a nontrivial generalization to more diverse models, starting from perturbations of the stationary state, using a more general $H_{-1}$ renormalization scheme.
-We remark that part of this improvement, of its own interest, is that the Boltzmann-Gibbs principle (Theorem \ref{gbg_L2}) shown here does not rely on the independence structure of a product measure, or on a sharp spectral gap estimate, or on a process `duality'.
+We remark that part of this improvement, of its own interest, is that the Boltzmann--Gibbs principle (Theorem~\ref{gbg_L2}) shown here does not rely on the independence structure of a product measure, or on a sharp spectral gap estimate, or on a process ``duality.''
 Finally, we note elements of our $H_{-1}$ renormalization scheme go back to \cite{G.} and \cite{SX} in different contexts.

 We now give the structure of the article.
-In Section \ref{notation-results}, the general class of models studied, results, and specific systems satisfying the class assumptions are discussed.
-Then, in Section \ref{proofs}, we outline the proof of the main results, Theorems \ref{th crossover} and \ref{th kpz scaling}, stating the form of `Boltzmann-Gibbs' principle used.
-In Section \ref{BG}, this principle is proved.
-In Section \ref{EE_section}, we prove for a class of systems, including the specific processes discussed in Section \ref{notation-results}, the `equivalence of ensembles' estimate assumed for the proofs in Section \ref{proofs}.
-Finally, in Section \ref{Hermite}, we show that the field convergences in Theorems \ref{th crossover} and \ref{th kpz scaling} can be restricted to a Hermite Hilbert space of functions which strictly contains the Schwarz space.
+In Section~\ref{notation-results}, the general class of models studied, results and specific systems satisfying the class assumptions are discussed.
+Then, in Section~\ref{proofs}, we outline the proof of the main results, Theorems \ref{th crossover} and \ref{th kpz scaling}, stating the form of Boltzmann--Gibbs principle used.
+In Section~\ref{BG}, this principle is proved.
+Finally, in Section~\ref{EE_section}, we prove for a class of systems, including the specific processes discussed in Section~\ref{notation-results}, the ``equivalence of ensembles'' estimate assumed for the proofs in Section~\ref{proofs}.

-\section{Abstract Framework, Results, and Models}
+\section{Abstract framework, results and models}

-We now discuss the abstract framework we work with in Subsection \ref{notation}, and state results in this framework in Subsection \ref{results}.
-This framework covers a wide class of models such as zero-range models and different types of exclusion processes which we detail in Subsections \ref{zero-range} - \ref{speed_change_model}.
-A reader focusing on one of these models, might skip to its subsection while referring to Subsection \ref{notation}, and then proceed to results in Subsection \ref{results}.
+We now discuss the abstract framework we work with in Section~\ref{notation}, and state results in this framework in Section~\ref{results}.
+This framework covers a wide class of models such as zero-range models and different types of exclusion processes which we detail in Sections~\ref{zero-range}--\ref{speed_change_model}.
+A reader focusing on one of these models, might skip to its subsection while referring to Section~\ref{notation}, and then proceed to results in Section~\ref{results}.

-\subsection{Notation and Assumptions}
+\subsection{Notation and assumptions}